vnguye47/HACK4SPACE/README.md

 # Problem Statement
 Data has shown that the occurrence of these natural disasters is increasing in frequency, growing approximately 350% between 1990 and 2010.
 The number of natural disasters has increased by 350% from 1990 to 2010 and the number of natural disasters will continue to grow.
 In 2020, 980 natural disasters caused over 8000 deaths and USD 210 billions in overall losses.
-We explore if we can predict natural disaster.
+We explore if we can create a natural disaster prediction system.